mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 ### Example

-There are several examples of the `until` clause above, including:
+There are several examples of the `until` clause above.
+They are excerpted in the panel to the left.

 ```inkling--code
       until